abhilashak/coffee-shop/README.md

        2. RVM
           Install rvm, ruby via rvm, rails 5.2.6

+       3. For `Windows` systems add the following gem at the end of the Gemfile

+            # Windows does not include zoneinfo files, so bundle the tzinfo-data gem
+            gem 'tzinfo-data', platforms: %i[mingw mswin x64_mingw jruby]

 * Poulate data

 How to use the module `PopulateData` for an Item model population